mrcode86/SimpleQueue.NET/SimpleQueue.Kafka/Readme.md

-﻿# Queue.Kafka
+﻿# SimpleQueue.Kafka

-`Queue.Kafka` is a Kafka message queue implementation designed for .NET applications.
+`SimpleQueue.Kafka` is a Kafka message queue implementation designed for .NET applications.
 It provides a robust and scalable mechanism for sending, receiving, and processing messages using Apache Kafka as the message broker.

 ## Features